 Greet Minnen vs. Harriet Dart: Prediction and Match Betting Odds | WTA Guangzhou, China Women Singles 2023

-In a match scheduled for Tuesday, Harriet Dart (No. 155 in rankings) will face Greet Minnen (No. 68) in the Round of 16 of the WTA Guangzhou, China Women Singles 2023.
+Greet Minnen (No. 68 ranking) will meet Harriet Dart (No. 155) in the Round of 16 of the WTA Guangzhou, China Women Singles 2023 on Wednesday, September 20.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!